SomanathanSubramaniyan/Machine-Learning-Statistics/README.md

 - Section 3 - Dervie optimisation parameter is conditionally modified NOT to execute as this section would take atleast 20 minutes to run.
 - The above section of code was used to identify the right activation and optimsation parameters
-- If required, the "CHECK" variable can be modifed as "yes" to execute this part of the code
+- If you want to execute, the "CHECK" variable need to be modifed as "yes" to execute this part of the code